dthyresson/thyresson-io/src/content/blog/post-andover-how-ai-used-in-classroom.md

 After studying a real primary source, students **prompt AI to generate a fake version** in the same style.
 Then they compare the authentic and AI versions to identify inaccuracies or biases.
 This helps students **strengthen source analysis, critical reading, and prompt design** skills.

+Thoughts: critical think. dont just accept what AI says. still see if it's accurate. don't abdicate your own critical thinking.

 ---